 Get Involved!

-SLELO PRISM and our partners offer guided hikes, paddles, invasive species removals, tree plantings, and more throughout the Eastern Lake Ontario region.
+SLELO PRISM and our partners welcome volunteers to assist with invasive species removals, plantings, clean-ups and more throughout the Eastern Lake Ontario region.
 These events are a great way to explore new places, meet like-minded people, and leave a positive impact on the land and water we all enjoy.

 Want to get involved beyond the SLELO region?
 Check out opportunities through New York’s Partnerships for Regional Invasive Species Management (PRISM) network—there’s something for everyone statewide.